bennyz/notes/reading/rust.md

 }
 ```

-To acesss the `UsState` value, we can add another variable
+To access the `UsState` value, we can add another variable
 ```rust
 fn value_in_cents(coin: Coin) -> u8 {
     match coin {